Vikass19/backendrepo/README.md

+# Backendrepo

 ## Overview
 This repository contains the backend APIs for a blog website, built using Django and Django Rest Framework (DRF).
-The backend is responsible for handling user authentication, blog management, comments, likes, bookmarks, and category filtering.
+The backend is responsible for handling user authentication, blog management, comments, and categories.
 The project is hosted on **AWS Free Tier** and can be accessed via the following API endpoint:

 🔗 **Live API URL:** [http://54.252.157.69/api/](http://54.252.157.69/api/)

 ## Features
 - **User Authentication** (Register, Login, JWT Token-based Authentication)
-- **Blog Management** (Read)
+- **Post Management** (Create, Read, Update, Delete Posts)
 - **Categories & Filtering**
-- **User Comments on Blogs**
+- **User Comments on Posts**
-- **Like & Blogs**
-- **Pagination & Sorting**
 - **Secure API Endpoints with Permissions**

 ## Tech Stack